harrisondnash/Election_Analysis/README.md

     Winner: Diana DeGette

     Winning Vote Count: 272,892

     Winning Percentage: 73.8%

 ## Election-Audit Summary

-Summary statement: the electoral commision could potentially use this script to make the follow modifications- for any election:
+Summary statement: the electoral commision could potentially use this script to make the follow modifications, for any election:

 Line 115